Reading underserved learners’ applications to grad school: we need to stop failing them

 I’ve also always felt like I still live precariously balanced between those two worlds: the conference room full of scientists and committees that get to judge, and the dorm bedroom where a kid who can’t afford the campus meal plan stares at a word document and wonders whether the right words strung together can conjure a chance.
 Maybe someone like me out there needed to hear that they can.

 Every fall I open up my email and get takers.
 Over airplane rides and Saturday afternoon skype sessions, I’ve given feedback on dozens of research statements.
-I explicitly ask for vulnerable learners: a blanket phrase for students marginalized by difficult backgrounds, underrepresented identities in race and gender, international paths across changing countries, housing insecurity and other risk factors.
+I explicitly ask for underserved learners: a blanket phrase for students marginalized by difficult backgrounds, underrepresented identities in race and gender, international paths across changing countries, housing insecurity and other risk factors.
 Nearly all the students I meet are low-income, some severely so.

 Feedback starts with listening.